Thaneluna/Thaneluna.github.io/essays/It-is-important-to-know.md

 ---
 # Introduction

 According to Eric Raymond, "English is the working language of the internet."
-His essay on <i> "How To Ask Questions The Smart Way", </i> talks about that and many more.
-Most importantly, about why asking a "smart" question leads to efficient and effective help.
-Sadly, developers ask "not smart" questions which leads to opposite results.
-Im sure we've all been in this situation where we did not know what types of questions or how to ask them.
-However, before asking a technical question, do these following tips that Eric wrote:
+The internet is filled with forums, websites, and operations that allow users to find answers to questions.
+Although, sometimes questions can be either smart or not so smart.
+Eric Raymond's essay <i> "How To Ask Questions The Smart Way" </i> gives its readers insight on how to approach asking a question to get the answers you seek.
+In one way, a "smart" question leads to efficient and effective help.
+In another way, a "not so smart" question leads to the opposite.
+Im sure we've all been there, we thought our questions were smart because we received an answer, though what if you can elevate that question to receive a better answer than you expected.
+Before asking a technical question, do these following tips that Eric wrote:
 <blockquote>
   1. Try to find an answer by searching the archives of the forum or mailing list you plan to post to.
   <br>2.
 Try to find an answer by searching the web.